freeradical13/freeradical13.github.io/index.md

 [Animals][] are multicellular eukaryotic heterotrophs that breathe oxygen, are able to move and reproduce sexually.

 [Vertebrates][] are animals with a [backbone][] (or vertebral column or spine) made of bone which houses the spinal cord.

+##### Bile Acid

+[Bile acid][] is created in the liver, stored in the gallbladder, and secreted in the duodenum, and it's used for digestion and absorption of fat from food.

 #### Mammals